 Treatment of melanoma

 Most people with melanoma need to have surgery.
-In some cases, melanomas may be treated by radiotherapy, chemotherapy and other drugs.
+In some cases, melanomas may be treated by immunotherapy and targeted therapy, chemotherapy, and (less frequently) radiotherapy.

 Your doctor will advise you on the best treatment for your cancer.
 This will depend on the type of cancer you have, where it is, how far it has spread, your general health and what you want.